This list of questions was last reviewed on Feb. 4, 2021. One question was updated.

 Yes, student employees may work from home.
 Supervisors may provide student employees with a WFH agreement.
 All student employees will be paid and should complete and submit their time sheets with the hours they would normally be scheduled to work.

 You can log in directly to D2L by navigating to neiu.desire2learn.com and log in with your NEIU NetID and password.
+Northeastern has created a video of tips for using D2L.
 (Desire2Learn recommends the latest version of Google Chrome or Mozilla Firefox for optimal functionality.)

 You can access D2L using a computer with internet access, although D2L adapts to whatever connected device you use, whether that's a desktop, laptop, smartphone or tablet.
 Just visit neiu.desire2learn.com and log in with your NetID and password.